jameswan141/recipeapp/README.md

-NOTE: Parts of the code are adapted from another source.
-I would like to give credit to Angel Torres.
+NOTE: Parts of the code are adapted.
+Credit is given to Angel Torres.